sylvathle/LunarDome/README.md

 ```
 /SIM/geometry/domeIn/radius innerRadius
 ```
-Give the inner radius of the dome in milimeters.
+Give the inner radius of the dome in milimeters, make sure it is bigger than the human phantom used.

 ```